 The emerald cut was introduced in the diamond cutting industry when a stonecutter saw that the step-cut gave the gemstones more stability.
 An emerald cut diamond will feature a rectangular shape with analogous receding lines.
 There will be several rows of stepped facets on the stone’s crown and pavilion, running parallel to the girdle.
 The diamond will have 58 facets (57 in some cases) and will exhibit a “hall of mirrors” effect.
 Yet because of the concentric alignment of the facets, the fire and brilliance of emerald cut diamonds will be a little lesser than that seen with round brilliant cut diamonds.

 Only around 3% of the diamonds available in the market today feature emerald cut.
 This means that they are very rare to find and will surely be a stylish accessory to flaunt forever.
 The larger surface area in emerald cut diamonds also makes them appear to be bigger than a round cut diamond having the same carat weight.
 This allows you to have a huge rock to show off on your big day, but for a reasonably lower price.
-Below is how diamond rough is cut and polished to transform it into a stunning sparkler for your emerald cut bezel ring.
+If you want an affordable yet eye catching ring, RockHer has various types of diamonds where you can customize your own ring exactly how you dreamed it to look.
+To learn more about emerald cut bezel rings, below is a guide to how diamond rough is cut and polished to transform it into a stunning sparkler for your ring.

 How Are Diamonds Cut And Polished From Roughs